anhOfTheStars/RLStudyGuide/README.md

 # How to Learn Reinforcement Learning: A Step-by-step Guide

-This repository provides the RL learning roadmap mentioned in the blog post [How to Learn Reinforcement Learning: A Step-by-step Guide](https://www.fiercepotato.com/post/rl-roadmap) and complimentary [MATLAB](https://www.mathworks.com/products/matlab.html) coding exercises (with solutions).
+This repository provides the RL learning roadmap mentioned in the blog post [How to Learn Reinforcement Learning: A Step-by-step Guide](https://www.fiercepotato.com/post/rl-roadmap).

-The coding exercises format is based on the awesome [WildML Learning Reinforcement Learning course][3] by [Denny Britz](https://twitter.com/dennybritz?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
+For complimentary [MATLAB](https://www.mathworks.com/products/matlab.html) coding exercises with solutions, see [RL Course MATLAB](https://github.com/anhOfTheStars/RL-Course-MATLAB)

 # The RL Learning Roadmap